-The Gift Aid Scheme takes advantage of the tax law that enables a Registered Charity to reclaim the amount of tax which donors have paid on the donations they give to the Charity.
+If you are a tax payer, the Gift Aid Scheme takes advantage of the tax law that enables a Registered Charity to reclaim the amount of tax which donors have paid to them.
 The Diocese of Arundel & Brighton (of which our Parish is a part) is a Registered Charity and we can therefore benefit from this rule.

 How does it work?

-To join the Scheme, all you need to do is fill-in a simple form and place your donations in a numbered Gift Aid envelope.
+To join the Scheme all you need to do is fill in a simple form and weekly place your donations in a numbered Gift Aid envelope that is provided to you.
 Donations are anonymous with the exception of the Gift Aid Co-Ordinator who confidentially records the donations each donor makes and submits a claim to HM Revenue & Customs (via the Diocesan Gift Aid Office) to reclaim the tax paid by every donor on their donations.
-This claim is equivalent to one quarter of the donations made under the Scheme – it turns a donation of £1-00 into a benefit to our Church of £1-25.
+This claim is equivalent to one quarter of the donations made under the Scheme – it turns a donation of £1.00 into a benefit to our Church of £1.25.